sccn/EEG-BIDS/README.md

 # EEG-BIDS vs other BIDS software

 [BIDS-MATLAB](https://bids-matlab.readthedocs.io/en/latest/) is a project to import BIDS data.
-BIDS-MATLAB maps the BIDS directory architectures to MATLAB structures but does not import or convert data like EEG-BIDS.
+BIDS-MATLAB maps the BIDS directory architectures to MATLAB structures but **does not import or convert data like EEG-BIDS**.
 In theory, EEG-BIDS could use BIDS-MATLAB to get the BIDS directory architectures into MATLAB and then convert it to an EEGLAB STUDY.
 However, in 2021, BIDS-MATLAB could not yet import all the relevant EEG, MEG, and iEEG files.

 [EEG2BIDS](https://github.com/aces/EEG2BIDS) is a Python-based executable that formatted a collection of EDF files in BIDS format.
 EEG2BIDS requires users to create JSON files for meta-data.
 It is a tool designed to archive data as part of a lab protocol where JSON files have been prepared in advance and are suited for technicians organizing data.
 EEG-BIDS export capabilities are more suited for researchers managing their data and are agnostic regarding the original data format.